Video Is a Powerful Internal Communication Tool

 Based on their success, their corporate office wanted to launch a similar program system-wide.
-We developed a full year's package of internal communication video content that was distributed via email, intranet, and an employee app, and ranged in topic from health tips, news stories, mission shorts, and executive updates to micro documentaries and inspirational pieces.
+We then developed a full year's package of internal communication video content that was distributed via email, intranet, and an employee app, and ranged in topic from health tips, news stories, mission shorts, and executive updates to micro documentaries and inspirational pieces.

 As part of their new brand roll-out, Adventist Health wanted to bring their brand manifesto to life in a way that would inspire employees.